 Week long tickets are sold in the form of plastic contactless smartcards known as the Pass Navigo Découverte.

 This pass is valid for travel strictly from Monday till Sunday, rather than any continuous 7 day period, which makes it less attractive for visitors arriving mid-week.
-It is purchaseable for use in the current week from ticket windows at most Metro, RER and large train stations up until Thursday 11:59 PM.
+It is purchasable for use in the current week from ticket windows at most Metro, RER and large train stations up until Thursday 11:59 PM.
 Starting from Friday, week passes for the following week are on sale.
 The Pass Navigo Découverte week pass is not available from automated ticket vending machines.
-4 different fare zones are available with prices as follows (Tarifs Semaine = Weekly Price, Tarifs Mois = Monthly Price, updated January 1, 2015):
+4 different fare zones are available although nearly everyone will want all zones which covers central Paris out to zone 5.
+The other three zones available (2-5, 3-5, 4-5) do not include central Paris.
+Pass Navigo prices are as follows (Tarifs Semaine = Weekly Price, Tarifs Mois = Monthly Price, updated ):

-Zones 1-5 will cover travel to & from Airports Charles de Gaulle (CDG) and Orly (ORY) , which are in zones 5 and 4 respectively and Paris-Versailles trains (zone 4).
+Zones 1-5 will cover travel to & from Airports Charles de Gaulle (CDG) and Orly (ORY, by Orlybus, not Orlyval train), which are in zones 5 and 4 respectively and Paris-Versailles trains (zone 4).

 The prices above do not include the 5€ fee for the plastic card itself, non-refundable, unlike the London Oyster card.